GenomicsAotearoa/Imputation-workshop/README.md

 The imputation workshop aims to get you started with your own analysis......

+This workshop will be held in an all-virtual format via Zoom.
+We are limiting the workshop to 20 registrants on a first-come-first-serve basis, so register ASAP.
+Register here.

-The schedule will be as follows:
+The schedule for the 28th of September will be as follows:

 ## Morning: Theory (9:00am-12:00pm)
 Topic 1 (9:00-9:45): General Background/Introduction to Imputation – Michael Lee